-Since then his repertoire has been focusing more and more on Handel and Mozart.
-Konstantin has appeared in Handel’s Orlando (Zoroastro) in Zurich, Bruxelles and Amsterdam; Rodelinda at Theater an der Wien (Nikolaus Harnoncourt) and in Bilbao (Alan Curtis), Orlando in Zurich (W.Christie) and La Monnaie Bruxelles (René Jacobs), as well as in Giulio Cesare (Acchilla) at the Handel festival Göttingen under Nicholas McGegan.
+In opera Konstantin appeared in Handel’s Orlando (Zoroastro) in Zurich, Bruxelles and Amsterdam; Rodelinda at Theater an der Wien (Nikolaus Harnoncourt), as well as in Giulio Cesare (Acchilla) at the Handel festival Göttingen under Nicholas McGegan.

-He appeared as Masetto (Don Giovanni) in Baden-Baden and performed the title role in Le nozze di Figaro in Montpellier, also on tour with René Jacobs, and sang Conte Almaviva at Volksoper Vienna.
+He sang the title role in Le nozze di Figaro in Montpellier and performed Conte Almaviva at Volksoper Wien.

-”¨Konstantin has regularly been working with leading baroque ensembles such as Concerto Köln, Akademie für Alte Musik Berlin, Balthasar-Neumann-Ensemble, Kammerorchester Basel, Les Musiciens du Louvre, Le Cercle de l’Harmonie and La Scintilla, and has been invited by renowned symphony orchestras like Mahler Chamber Orchestra, Berliner Philharmoniker, Gewandhausorchester Leipzig, Orchestra of the West-German Radio Cologne, Deutsche Kammerphilharmonie Bremen, Stuttgarter Philharmoniker, Wiener Symphoniker, Mozarteumorchester Salzburg, Orchestre des Champs-Elysées, Orchestre de la Radio France, Orchestra del RAI Turin.
+Konstantin has regularly been working with leading baroque ensembles such as Concerto Köln, Akademie für Alte Musik Berlin, Balthasar-Neumann-Ensemble, Kammerorchester Basel, Les Musiciens du Louvre, Le Cercle de l’Harmonie and La Scintilla, and has been invited by renowned symphony orchestras like Mahler Chamber Orchestra, Berliner Philharmoniker, Gewandhausorchester Leipzig, Radio Orchestra Cologne, Deutsche Kammerphilharmonie Bremen, Stuttgarter Philharmoniker, Wiener Symphoniker, Mozarteumorchester Salzburg, Orchestre des Champs-Elysées, Orchestre de la Radio France, Orchestra del RAI Turin.

-”¨In recitals he performed in many places throughout Germany, France, Switzerland and Austria and was replacing Juliane Banse at the Schubertiade Schwarzenberg in 2010.
+In recitals he performed in Germany, France, Switzerland and Austria and was replacing Juliane Banse at the Schubertiade Schwarzenberg in 2010.
 His first recital album “Victor Hugo en musique” with pianist Trung Sam was released in 2008 on Harmonia Mundi France.

 Konstantin’s artistic work and development can be retraced in a colourful list of CD and DVD recordings highlighted by Mozart’s Magic flute with René Jacobs, Bach’s christmas oratorio with conductor Riccardo Chailly (Decca) and Cosi fan tutte with Teodor Currentzis for SONY.